 What does net neutrality mean?

 Every packet of data transferred through the cables and switches of internet providers should be treated the same, regardless of application, user, content, or platform.

 In practice, net neutrality means that your ISP is not allowed to scrutinize your internet use and slow down, or throttle, packets based on what service you’re viewing.
-ISPs would not be allowed to favor companies that they have agreements with and, for example, speed up YouTube while slowing down Vimeo.
+ISPs would not be allowed to favor companies that they have agreements with—for example, speeding up YouTube while slowing down Vimeo.

 It’s because of neutrality that ISPs are often regulated similarly to public utility companies (common carriers), which are not allowed to discriminate in delivering their service.
 For example, during a power outage or a water shortage, your utility company will likely be prohibited from favoring some households over others.

 Why is net neutrality so important?

 The idea of net neutrality is seen as the most important principle to guarantee healthy competition between internet companies and make it easy for users to adopt internet innovations.

 Without net neutrality, an ISP could collude with a video streaming service and deliver that service’s videos with high speed and quality while limiting all other services to slow speeds and poor quality.

 The high-speed video streaming service would then be able to raise prices, share the profits with the ISP, and never have to worry about competition.

 Who is threatening net neutrality and why?